Adalberto (footballer, born 1964)

 Adalberto Machado (born 3 June 1964), simply known as Adalberto, is a Brazilian retired footballer who played as a left back.

 Club career

 A Flamengo youth graduate, Rio de Janeiro-born Adalberto was promoted to the first team in 1983, but spent his first year sidelined due to a leg break.
 He made his first team debut in a 0–0 draw against Guarani in the year's Campeonato Brasileiro Série A.

 An immediate backup of Júnior, Adalberto scored his first goal in March 1984, netting the opener in a 3–0 home win against Brasil de Pelotas.
 When Júnior was sold to Torino, he became the first-choice and appeared regularly until the end of the year.

 Adalberto started the 1985 campaign as an undisputed starter, scoring a brace in a 6–1 routing of rivals Botafogo.
-He subsequently struggled severely with injuries, which prompted to end his career at the age of just 24.
+He subsequently struggled severely with injuries, which prompted him to end his career at the age of just 24.